 It may be what could have enticed André & Cie SA Management (who was dealing in L/Cs anyway because of its trade financing activity) to lend more of its creditworthiness to Russia/CIS, Latin America counterparties in what they perceived as a long carry-trade arbitrage in the rates.

-This strategy relies on stability in asset prices, as an adverse exchange rate movement and credit alone can easily wipe out the returns from the interest rate differential.
+This strategy relies on stability in asset prices, as an adverse exchange rate movement or credit alone can easily wipe out the returns from the interest rate differential.

 There seems to be a belief that trade-to-cash has sunk André but in fact the reverse is true4 .

-So the Structures notes have a lot to answer for the sudden demise of a commodity-firm that had existed for 125 years ?
+So do Structured notes have a lot to answer for the sudden demise of a commodity-firm that had existed for 125 years ?

 Manager of commercial relationships and mastering the art of commodity merchandising, Simon Jacques is advisor to leading energy marketers and producers on defining and imparting the knowledge and skill sets necessary for their professional staff to function effectively.